Mini-ghost/vorms/docs/api/use-form-context.md

 # useFormContext

-`useFormContext()` is a custom Vue composition api that allow you access the form context.
-This is useful with deeply nested component structures.
+`useFormContext()` is a custom Vue composition api that allow you to access the form context.
+This is useful with nested component in deep structures.

 ## Usage